Vyral/monique-walker/_posts/2023-03-12-3-ways-to-get-your-home-ready-to-sell.md

 ---
 layout: post
-title: '3 Ways To Get Your Home Ready To Sell '
+title: Preparing Your Home for the Market
 date: 2023-03-12 05:00:00
 tags:
 excerpt: 'Three things to focus on when preparing your home for the market. '